Notice of HIPAA Privacy Practices

 Have any questions?

-If you have any questions about this Notice, the Privacy Rule, or your rights as applied to your individual circumstances, please contact us at:
+If you have any questions about this Notice, the HIPAA Privacy Rule, or your privacy rights as applied to your individual circumstances, please contact us at:

 Aylo Health, LLC